CD V Stuff Main

 Equipped with audio or visual alarms which trigger at pre-programmable dose rates and accumulated dose levels.

 This is the front panel of the CD V-718.
 The digital LCD display is large, easy to read and has a backlight for reading in the dark.
-Round dark spots with Dose and Rate under them are the visual alarm lights.
+Round dark spots with Dose and Rate under them are the visual red alarm lights.
 All control switches are in a row at the bottom of the panel.
 Unit is indicating background radiation in this photo.
 The control switches are (from left to right) Power switch.
 Clr/Test switch (used to start operating test and with other buttons to perform various functions), Dose Per Hr switch (used with other buttons to, set dose rate alarm, display dose rate alarm set point and clear accumulated dose) Accumulated Dose switch (displays accumulated dose when pressed and with other buttons to perform various functions see photo below) Attenuation switch(press to display dose external to vehicle when vehicle mounted.
-Used with clear/test switch to display attenuation factor).
+Used with clear/test switch to display attenuation factor when the instrument is installed in a military vehicle and also used when turning on power to enable audio click function).
 Light on/off switch.
 Alarm Audio/Off/Visual selector switch.
 Click on the photo to see a larger version.

 CD V-718 Rear

-Here are the labels located on the top of the unit and probe.
-The bump on top of probe is the housing for the high range tube assy.
-Low range tube is in probe housing.
+Here are the ID labels located on the top of the unit and probe.
+The bump on top of probe is the housing for the high range GM tube the low range tube is in probe housing.
 See photo below for shot of probe front.
-Click on photo to see a larger version.

 Probe end window.